 Do you need to include this data in your privacy answers?
 The way I read it you don’t, because Apple is the one collecting this data.

 “You are not responsible for disclosing data collected by Apple.”source: https://developer.apple.com/app-store/app-privacy-details/

 These disclosures were introduced as an equivalent to food nutrition labels.
-This is a good analogy, because people will still use the app that’s the equivalent of a chocolate bar with a lot of sugar, yet it’s the responsibility of the developer to honestly disclose how their app collects, uses and tracks private data.
+This is a good analogy, because people will still use an app that’s the equivalent of a chocolate bar with a lot of sugar, yet it’s the responsibility of the developer to honestly disclose how their app collects, uses and tracks private data.